YV3399/E-jet-family-YV/README.md

 right would be a gargantuan task, and I feel that doing it wrong isn't worth doing at all.

-Hence, the E2 is provided "as-is"; it probably doesn't work at all, and if it does, then it is almost guaranteed to be incorrect in all sorts of ways.
-If anyone wants to step forward, feel free to send patches - but for the time being at least, consider the E2 "highly experimental" at best.
+~~Hence, the E2 is provided "as-is"; it probably doesn't work at all, and if it does, then it is almost guaranteed to be incorrect in all sorts of ways.
+If anyone wants to step forward, feel free to send patches - but for the time being at least, consider the E2 "highly experimental" at best.~~

+**Update (2021-03-18):** By now, the E2 has drifted from the rest of the family to the point of not working at all anymore, so I decided to remove it.
+If at any point anyone decides to dig it up and make it work, then resurrecting the relevant files from git should be no problem; but in its current shape, the only thing it did was confuse people.